PART 1230 FIREARM OWNER'S IDENTIFICATION CARD ACT : Sections Listing

 Section 1230.20 Application Procedures

 1) Assistance with completing the application is available at all customer service kiosks.
-The locations of kiosks are available on the Department's website.
+The locations of such kiosks are available on the Department's website.

 A) the Social Security Administration;